CumulusNetworks/docs/content/cumulus-netq-410/Whats-New/_index.md

 This page summarizes new features and improvements for the NetQ {{<version>}} release.
 For a complete list of open and fixed issues, see the {{<link title="NVIDIA NetQ 4.10 Release Notes" text="release notes">}}.

 <!-- vale off -->
-## What's New in NetQ 4.9.0
+## What's New in NetQ 4.10.0
 <!-- vale on -->
-NetQ 4.9.0 includes the following new features and improvements:
+NetQ 4.10.0 includes the following new features and improvements:

-- {{<link title="ECMP#adaptive-routing" text="Adaptive routing monitoring">}} for switches is generally available
-- {{<link title="RoCE" text="RoCE monitoring">}} for DPUs is generally available
-- Prometheus endpoints for ConnectX adapters update dynamically and no longer require manual configuration. {{<link title="Install NIC and DPU Agents" text="Upgrade the DOCA Telemetry Service">}} on your NICs and DPUs to enable this feature.
-- You can now {{<link title="Switch Management#host-a-ztp-script-with-netq" text="host a ZTP script with NetQ">}}
-- Performance and security enhancements

 ## Upgrade Paths